-‘Eclectic’ is probably the best way to describe Brussels.
-Everyone lives alongside each other without caring too much.
+“Eclectic” is probably the best word to describe Brussels.
+It is a city where every kind of person lives alongside one another, without caring too much.
 Everything is possible, just take the plunge.

 Take a walk at the edge of Brussels

-The highest side borders the former bourgeois areas of Forest and grants us a panorama view of the city.
-The north side, a 45 meters drop further, connects to the Forest Park forming a green bridge to the more industrial neighborhoods of lower Brussels.
+The highest side borders the former bourgeois areas of Forest and grants a panoramic view of the city.
+The north side, 45 meters lower, connects to the Forest Park forming a green bridge to the more industrial neighborhoods of lower Brussels.

 A neighborhood of artists, poets, writers, intellectuals and musicians, St. Gilles is often seen as the Left Bank of Brussels.
-The influx of young French people living in and around the area certainly strengthens the image.
-Well, every Latin Quarter needs its café; the place where people meet, ideas are exchanged and friendships are built and here it is.
-If Sartre were living in Brussels in 2018, Brasserie Verschueren would be his home from home.
+Every Latin Quarter needs its café – the place where people meet, ideas are exchanged and friendships are built – and this is it.
+If Sartre were living in Brussels in 2018, Brasserie Verschueren would be his home away from home.

-It exudes a timeless elegance, with a sense of history and a feeling of place.
-It is cool because it doesn’t try to be anything trendy.
-It’s just a fun place to come for an evening drink or a morning coffee and paper.
-On any night, the place is full of artists of some description and the creative and relaxed atmosphere is infectious.
+The brasserie exudes a timeless elegance, with a sense of history and a feeling of place.
+It doesn’t try to be anything trendy, it’s just a fun place to come for an evening drink or a morning coffee and paper.
+On any given night, the place is full of artists of some description, and the creative and relaxed atmosphere is infectious.

 From necropolis to jungle

 This 1866 graveyard has slowly grown into a unique jungle since it was closed down in 1958.
 Today, only the pathways of the Cemetery of Dieweg are cleared from greenery, so that people can wander this forlorn necropolis.
 More than 200 different plant species can be found in the tangle, growing over the dilapidated tombstones, chapels, mausoleums, and rusty Jesuses.